+It was a beautiful sunny day, obviously a good day for bushwhacking on the icy snow in the Gros Cap area.
+Tom is an avid bushwhacker because as he puts it, "skiing isn't quite the same unless I'm a bit lost".
 Soon after setting off, I learned how to fall over backwards onto my packsack (on the icy road before putting skiis on).
-We then spent half an hour getting a pickup truck out of a snow-It was neatly parked at right angles to the road with front and back bank.
+We then spent half an hour getting a pickup truck out of a snowbank.
+It was neatly parked at right angles to the road with front and back ends both firmly stuck in the snow.
+The rescue mission went splendidly until the driver started to back the truck down the hill and it slid until the frozen snowbanks caught the drivers open door, practically tearing it from its hinges.

 We were then away and skiing.
 The first and most important lesson to learn is how to stop.
 I am most indebted to the group for their excellent and frequent demonstrations of the various techniques used when your skis don't have steel edges.
 Brian Williams illustrated the art of going down onto bended knees.
 This is tricky to perfect as you should. land facing east towards Mecca.
 Steve Taylor ably showed us the forward fully prone fall stop.
 I found this to be somewhat beyond my rather limited capabilities.
-Tom Allinson seemed to prefer the sitting down sideways technique which is sometimes accompanied by bending a ski pole.
+Allinson seemed Tom to prefer the sitting down sideways technique which is sometimes accompanied by bending a ski pole.
 My favourite methods were artfully demonstrated by Donna Kidd (sitting down on your backside or hugging a tree).
 I was able to get lots of practice and became quite experienced at these techniques.

 My initial fears about being left kilometers in the rear proved to be totally unfounded.
-The experts were too demonstrating these busy stopping methods.
+The experts were too busy demonstrating these stopping methods.
 It is also difficult to go fast when one is winding off the beaten track past all of those gorgeous maples that seem to be begging to be given a loving hug.

 We did, on a few occasions, ski along the Voyageur Trail which was recognizable by the knee-high blazes.
 We also stopped to admire Tom's direction signs at the three way junction of the trail to Gros Cap, Red Rock, and Iron Bridge.
 Remarkably, these were not embellished with bullet holes.
-We saw some birds, squirrels, animal tracks (possibly skunk)

-and the inevitable wooden hut and lunch time sitting log.
+We saw some birds, squirrels, animal tracks (possibly skunk) and the inevitable wooden hut and lunch time sitting log.
 The last two were cues for picture takers.
 We also made frequent closeup inspections of tree bark and crusty snow.

 I recommend giving cross-country skiing with the Voyageur Trail group a try next winter.
-You will see some winter beautiful countryside in its state, made more memorable by the company of fellow VTA members.
+You will see some beautiful countryside in its winter state, made more memorable by the company of fellow VTA members.
 You will probably be given ample opportunity to hug some trees.